Your Rights As An Injured Party

 Standing Up For You And Your Rights

 In some situations, a party may be held strictly liable for injuries regardless of negligence.
-This is called “strict liability” and it applies most often in product liability cases where a dangerous or defective product is released by a manufacturer for use by consumers who are then injured by the product.
+This is called “strict liability,” and it applies most often in product liability cases involving a dangerous or defective product that has been released by a manufacturer for use by consumers who are then injured by the product.

 Learn More About Your Legal Rights And Options

-Despite providing substantial rights for negligently injured parties, California law limits the time an injured party may recover, generally to two years or less from the date of the injury or date the injury should reasonably have been discovered.
-It is important to contact an experienced personal injury attorney immediately or risk losing the right to recover damages.
+Despite providing substantial rights for negligently injured parties, California law limits the time that an injured party may recover, generally to two years or less from the date of the injury or date the injury should reasonably have been discovered.
+It is important to contact an experienced personal injury attorney immediately to avoid the risk of losing the right to recover damages.

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories – legal ability and general ethical standards.